telosdreamstack/dreamstack-electron/README.md

 Read the [contributing guidelines](https://developers.blockmatic.io) for details.

-## License

-## License

-MIT © Blockmatic

----

 ## Blockmatic

-Blockmatic is building robust ecosystem of people and tools for development of decentralized applications (dApps) and fintech solutions.
+Blockmatic is building robust ecosystem of people and tools for development of decentralized applications.

 [blockmatic.io](https://blockmatic.io)